The

 The main contention

-of all the European countries was the concept that 'all men were created
+of all the European countries was that concept of 'all men being created

 equal'.
 The only groups of people on earth who believed in that concept,